 Choose Your Words Carefully for a “No Gifts” Party

-Waiting Until After the Party to Open Gifts is Acceptable
+Waiting Until After the Party to Open Presents is Acceptable

-Teach Kids to Be Grateful For All Gifts Received
+Teach Children to Be Grateful For All Gifts Received

-Regardless of whether or not your child will be opening gifts during the party or after the festivities end, it’s important that you take advantage of the teaching opportunity and encourage your child to express his/her gratitude for the things he’s/she’s given.
-Each guest should be thanked when a package is handed over, even if it won’t be opened until later.
-A great way to incorporate this practice into your party timeline would be to have your child at the door greeting each guest.
+Every guest should be thanked when a package is handed over, even though it will not be opened until afterward.
+An excellent way to incorporate this practice into your party timeline is to have your child at the door greeting each guest.